hdk5/hdk5.github.io/source/gacha.md

 Server: Global

+### Previous

 #### Alchemy Stars

-Have been playing since the first half-anniversary
+Have been playing for about two months since the first half-anniversary

 Server: Global